 Providing places for pupils on after school sports clubs.

 Our school’s PE curriculum is enhanced through the use of a variety of specialist coaches across FS2 and Key Stage 1.

 We are able to provide children across the school with more opportunities to enjoy sports beyond the school day.
-Our offer includes: football, gymnastics, Archery, Fencing and Zumba.
+Our offer includes: football, gymnastics, Street Dance and Zumba.
 Different sports will be on offer all year.

 During our lunchtimes children are able to take part in optional structured play activities run by a Premier Sport coach as well as being involved with our ‘Stay Active’ clubs on a Thursday and a Friday.
 This not only helps to increase the children’s motivation and enjoyment of physical activities but also allows for skills to continue to be practised and developed.